JoDehli/PyLoxone/README.md

 Home Assistant binding for Loxone.

 A special thanks to Pawel Pieczul from the great openhab2 house automation software.
-He really helped me a lot to with the new token based authentification.
+He really helped me a lot to with the new token based authentication.
 Thanks Pawel!!!

 #### This release works for the version 2024.1.0 and newer!!